-Lastly, there are also other basic laws that regulate institutions, but also contain more or less provisions that refer to issues of property law related to real estate ownership, such as: a) Law 4223/2013, as amended and in force, on the Unified Property Tax (EN.F.I.A.) and b) Law 1337/1983 on the extension of urban plans and residential development, as amended and in force, as well as Law 4759/2020 on the modernization of the Planning and Urban Planning Law.
+Lastly, there are also other basic laws that regulate institutions, but also contain more or less provisions that refer to issues of property law related to real estate ownership, such as: a) Law 4223/2013, as amended and in force, on the Unified Property Tax (EN.F.I.A.) and b) Law 1337/1983 on the extension of urban plans and residential development, as amended and in force, as well as Law 4759/2020 on the modernization of the Planning and Urban Planning Law, as amended and in force in accordance with the Law 4964/2022 on the establishment of a framework for the development of Offshore Wind Farms, the response to the energy crisis and the protection of the environment.